< Back to Blog

 Your life in New Zealand is too important to gamble on the wrong advice.

-DISCLAIMER: This article does not constitute immigration advice.
-Individuals need to seek personal advice from a New Zealand licensed immigration adviser or lawyer to assess their unique situation.
-Ankur can be contacted at info@visamatters.co.nz.
+DISCLAIMER: This article is general information only and does not constitute immigration advice.
+You should seek advice based on your personal circumstances from a New Zealand licensed immigration adviser or immigration lawyer.
+Ankur can be contacted at info@visamatters.co.nz